"Extremely well-done" Fort Worth Star-Telegram

 "quality publications" Abilene Reporter-News

-Since Datatrace Systems was founded in 1985, we have successfully produced quality genealogical research and award-winning publications.
+Since Datatrace Systems was founded, we have successfully produced quality genealogical research and award-winning publications.
 American Genealogy Magazine, published from 1987 to 1999, brought family historians a wealth of information through its insightful "how-to" articles by nationally recognized writers.
 From the first in-depth study of the mysterious Black Dutch to the publication of "lost" military pensions, and on-site research at Salt Lake City's noted Family History Library, Datatrace Systems continues to emerge as an invaluable source to genealogists.

 Our website, GenealogyMagazine.com, is utilized as a reference by wikipedia.org, the Texas Historical Commission, and Learning and Teaching Scotlandís series, SCET.Net for History: A Virtual Department (a CD-ROM introducing Internet resources in the classroom).
 Alexa, the leaders in measuring Internet traffic, names GenealogyMagazine.com in the top ten list of most popular online genealogy magazines.